wstrinz/cogibara/README.md

 # Cogibara

-A friendly interface to your computer and the internet, leveraging the power of natural language processing techniques used in applications such as Siri!
-Why let your smartphone company decide what you need your personal assistant software to do?
-Cogibara uses free and open source software libraries and APIs to let you ask general knowledge or math questions, manage your calendar, or just chat when you're bored.
-It's easy ot add new capabilites or integrate other libraries; The gem handles the infrastructure and language processing so you can focus on making your Cogibara do whatever awesome things you want it to!
+Your friendly natural language interface to computer and the internet, leveraging the power of NLP techniques used in applications such as Siri!
+Why let your someone else decide what you need your personal assistant software to do?
+Cogibara uses free and open source libraries and APIs to let you ask general knowledge or math questions, manage your calendar, or just chat when you're bored.
+It's easy to add new capabilites or integrate other tools; The gem handles the infrastructure and language processing so you can focus on making your Cogibara do whatever awesome things you want it to!

 **NOTE**
-This gem is still in development, there is no documentation besides this readme, I haven't written any tests, and important things may be implemented in breathtakingly stupid ways.
-Feel free to point out where this is so (I'd appreciate it in fact), but you've been warned.
-I was planning on keeping this private for a few more months of development, but other projects have come up for the summer, so I'm releasing what I have now in case I don't get much time to work on it.
+This gem is still in development, there is no documentation besides this readme, I haven't written any tests, and important things may be implemented in very silly ways.
+Feel free [tell me](https://github.com/wstrinz/cogibara/issues) where this is so (I'd appreciate it in fact), but you've been warned.
+I was planning on keeping this private for a few more months of development, however other projects have come up for the summer, so I'm releasing what I have now in case I don't get much time to work on it.

 ## Installation